snumano/PLUS/README.md

 3. Open  for example OTTO_smooth_criminal.ino, make sure in tools you have "Board: Arduino Nano" "Processor ATmega328" and your Otto is connected to the corresponding port
 4. Upload code to your Otto and will dance!
 5. Make your own dance just modify the program using same functions
+6. Setup your Bluetooth module
+7. Upload the Bluetooth code
+8. Play with the APP

 ### Otto DIY + is  design using Autodesk Fusion 360
 So is completely parametric and precise to adjust tolerances